Dobiasd/articles/why_a_generic_implementation_can_be_the_easier_to_understand_solution.md

 }
 ```

-either, because your fellow developers (including future you) would try to understand why `T` needs to be `Comparable`.
+either, because your fellow developers (including future you) would unnecessarily try to understand why `T` needs to implement the `Comparable` interface.
 (In languages like Scala, Rust, or Haskell, one would have traits here instead, but the concept is the same.)

 - constrained type -> unconstrained possibilities -> more cognitive load
 - uncontrained type -> constrained possibilities -> less cognitive load